OBA CPD requirements

 - a self-assessment of personal CPD needs and outcomes

 - a record of all CPD activities undertaken during the previous 3 years

 - how the CPD undertaken relates to your practice of optometry

 - Receipts or other proof of attendance from courses undertaken or conferences attended

 - Certificates issued on completion of CPD activities by an approved training or education provider

 - Records of any self-directed CPD, including what activity was undertaken, for how long and how many point you allocate

-Optometry Australia has developed this information page to assist optometrists who have been randomly selected for the 2016 compliance audit.
-It includes an information sheet which provides a walkthrough of the steps required to make this process as painless as possible.
+Optometry Australia has developed this information page to assist optometrists who have been randomly selected for a compliance audit.
+It includes an information sheet which provides a walkthrough of the steps required to make this process as painless as possible

 How to tell if a course is accredited